I believe that holiday traditions are a big part of what

 This list is going to be part of the blue print for our holiday planning.
 We’ll cover the rest of stuff on another day.

 That’s it for today!
 Don’t forget to hop on over to the Facebook group and say hi.
 Feel free to share a picture of your list if you want to.
-I’ll be sharing mine later this evening.
+To check out the next posts in this series you can hop on over to The Stress-Free Holiday Series page.